What you need to know now:

 Brown is requiring that students, staff and faculty receive an authorized COVID-19 vaccine and booster.Learn More

-Amid the COVID-19 pandemic, Brown remains focused on protecting the health of our community while delivering world-class education and research, and remaining a valued neighbor in our city, state and region.
+Since the onset of the COVID-19 pandemic, Brown has remained focused on protecting the health of our community while delivering world-class education and research, and remaining a valued neighbor in our city, state and region.

-When planning the ways in which Brown would teach, learn and conduct research in the early months of the coronavirus pandemic in 2019, Brown President Christina H. Paxson outlined a set of guiding principles.
-Those principles, as set forth in the Plan for a Healthy and Safe 2020-21 now form the basis for Brown’s COVID-19 Campus Safety Policy.
+When planning the ways in which Brown would teach, learn and conduct research in the earliest months of the COVID-19 pandemic in 2020, Brown President Christina H. Paxson outlined a set of guiding principles.
+Those principles, as originally set forth in the Plan for a Healthy and Safe 2020-21 now form the basis for Brown’s COVID-19 Campus Safety Policy.

 In advancing its mission of education and research, Brown is committed to the following guiding principles: